ionic-team/ionic-framework/packages/core/src/components/tab/readme.md

 boolean

-If true, enable the tab.
-If false, the user cannot interact with this element.
+If true, the user cannot interact with the tab.
+Defaults to `false`.
-Default: `true`.

 #### icon